Docs

 Getting Started with SSO Kit

 SSO Kit builds upon Spring Boot and Spring Security.
-It comes with a starter module for configuring the security settings needed to authenticate with an identity provider.
+It comes with a starter and client side modules for configuring the security settings needed to authenticate with an identity provider.

 1. Create a Hilla Application